Neoclassical Artist

 Because David is so lucid, people sometimes read him as if he were merely illustrating ideas that already exist elsewhere.
 In fact, his clarity is an intervention.
 He stages hierarchy, duty, sacrifice, and authority in ways that make them appear not only intelligible but necessary.
 The painting tells viewers where seriousness resides.

-That is what later artists inherit, whether they accept or reject him.
+Later artists inherit that intervention whether they accept or reject him.
 Delacroix is inconceivable without David precisely because Romanticism defines part of itself against neoclassical firmness.
 Once David has made political painting look so ordered, later painters can choose either to continue that severity or to break it open through movement, atmosphere, and instability.

 Legacy, influence, and reaction